Camille Schrier Just Won Miss America 2020 With a Little Help From Explosive Colorful Foam

 “Science is a talent.
 And it’s my mission to show kids that science is fun,” said Schrier, 24, on Thursday evening from Mohegan Sun Casino in Connecticut.

-Along with the title of Miss America, the budding scientist will win a $50,000 scholarship, a six-figure salary and work with “professionals passionate about creating more opportunities for women,” according to a representative for the organization.
+Along with the title of Miss America, the biochemist will win a $50,000 scholarship, a six-figure salary and work with “professionals passionate about creating more opportunities for women,” according to a representative for the organization.

 During her talent portion, Schrier demonstrated the catalytic decomposition of hydrogen peroxide by adding potassium iodide to hydrogen peroxide, food coloring and dish soap.
 “Don’t try this at home,” she joked.
 For the demonstration’s big finish, spouts of colorful foam rocketed out of the beakers.